-The Company's credit risk is primarily attributable to accounts receivable.
+The Company's credit risk is primarily attributable to short-term investments with a maturity greater than three months but less than one year and accounts receivable.
 The Company has no significant concentration of credit risk arising from operations.
+Short-term investments consist of GIC's, which have been invested with reputable Canadian financial institutions, from which management believes the risk of loss to be remote.
 Management believes that the credit risk concentration with respect to financial instruments included in accounts receivable is remote being receivable on sales taxes from the Canadian taxation authority.